I don’t fancy myself a hypocrite. And yet I haven’t been practicing what I preach.

 I don’t want to be that mopey shrew!
 I want to be a righteous and foul-mouthed cheerleader for the career fulfillment of my ride-or-dies!
 It pains me to think that because I hate my job, I can’t take joy in my friends’ successes.

-And yet I also cringe when friends ask how work’s going.
+I cringe when friends ask how work’s going.
 Because they all know that I’ve been searching for a new job for… literally years.
 And it’s more than a little embarrassing to admit that during that time I haven’t succeeded.
 I’ve had interviews, I’ve had offers, and yet… nothing has changed for me.
 And explaining why is just humiliating.

 My job is not inherently bad.
 But then again…

 Publishing in general is pretty poorly compensated, but even within that context, my salary is on the lower end.
 Remember that time my boss gave me a bigger raise than I asked for because he was embarrassed at how little he was paying me?
 Yeah.
 That’s fucked up.

 I hate my job because I’m fucking bored

 I’ve mastered everything there is to master.
 This isn’t egotism: I’m really fucking good at what I do, and my accolades and promotions reflect that.